These deviled eggs are made with thick and creamy Greek yogurt instead of mayonnaise.

 You start by cutting each egg in half lengthwise.
 Remove the yolks into a small bowl and arrange the whites on a serving plate.

-Now, use a fork to mash the egg yolks, then mix in the yogurt, mustard, and spices.
+Use a fork to mash the egg yolks, then add the yogurt, mustard, and spices.
 Mix until smooth.

-It's pretty to place the yolk mixture in a pastry bag and pipe it into the egg white halves.
-But when you think about it, it's also kind of wasteful.
+It's pretty to place the yolk mixture in a pastry bag and pipe it into the egg white halves, but it's also kind of wasteful.

 I don't recommend that.
-The texture should be fine, but it won't be as flavorful as whole-milk yogurt.
+While the texture should be fine, it won't be as flavorful as whole-milk yogurt.

 No. You should definitely use strained yogurt in this recipe - either Greek yogurt or skyr.
 Regular yogurt is too watery and will not work in this recipe.
 The filling needs to be thick, not watery.